upb-uc4/api/hlf/chaincode/examination-regulation.md

       }
       ```
        - Description: This error is returned, if the given parameters could not be parsed.
 If some attributes are not well formatted, they are listed in invalidParams.
+       - modules with the same id must always have the same name

     - [GenericError](errors.md#GenericError)
       ```json